-Today the traditional disciplines encompassed by the Fine or Visual Arts-drawing, painting, ceramics, sculpture, printmaking, and other related crafts-have been joined by photography and media or filmmaking, all popular fields with demonstrated career links.
-Literature teachers might discuss the art of Alexander Calder and incorporate a reading of Blue Balliett's The Calder Game (2008), a middle grade novel, and Sandy's Circus: A Story about Alexander Calder by Tanya Lee Stone (2008), a picture book that will bridge facts to discussion to research.
+None of these efforts take the place of the opportunity to actually engage in creating art but the integration will bring the idea of art and art related activities to learners and create an environment where further exploration would be encouraged.
+Traditional disciplines encompassed by the Fine or Visual Arts-drawing, painting, ceramics, sculpture, printmaking, and other related crafts-have been joined by photography and media or filmmaking, all popular fields with demonstrated career links.
+Piquing interest takes enough creativity or motivational activity to start teens on the path to investigation.

+Discuss the art of Alexander Calder (sculptor and developer of the mobile form) and incorporate a reading of Blue Balliett's The Calder Game (2008), a middle grade novel, and Sandy's Circus: A Story about Alexander Calder by Tanya Lee Stone (2008), a picture book that will bridge facts to discussion to research.
+Explore Calder's art on the Calder Foundation website at www.calder.org/